- If you're getting a Printer Spooler error 0x800706b9, you probably can't print anything.

 - The troubleshooting process will now start.
 Follow the instructions on the screen to complete it.

 After the troubleshooting is finished, check if the problem with your printer is resolved.
-Troubleshooter might not be the most effective solution, but if you have some minor glitch on your system, you can fix it using this solution.
+A troubleshooter might not be the most effective solution, but if you have some minor glitch in your system, you can fix it using this solution.

 7. Stop the Print Spooler service

 - Press Windows Key + R and enter services.msc.

 - Locate Print Spooler service on the list, right-click it, and choose Stop from the menu.